 The Licensee shall keep the Authority informed of any problems that may be encountered, their consequences on its operations and the steps it is taking to address the problems.

-The Licensee shall not be in breach of this Licence if and to the extend that it is prevented from fulfilling its obligations by reason of Force Majeure.
+The Licensee shall not be in breach of this Licence if and to the extent that it is prevented from fulfilling its obligations by reason of Force Majeure.

 Penalties